 Example: Most New defects follow the primary path to the Opened phase.
 However, a New defect may be Deferred if there are not enough resources to handle it.

 Here are some sample workflows that demonstrate the use of phases and transitions.

 Here we demonstrate how to work with shared workflows.
 The examples below are based on the following scenario:

 Our site has a shared space for a clothing division.
 This shared space has four workspaces associated with it:

 Here is a sample workflow for the task entity in the Clothing Division shared space:

-The workspace admin modifies the workflow for the Men's Clothing workspace.
-The workspace admin adds two phases before this phase (Researching and In Design) and two phases after this phase (In Review and Testing).
+The admin for the workspace modifies the workflow for the Men's Clothing workspace.
+The admin adds two phases before this phase (Researching and In Design) and two phases after this phase (In Review and Testing).
 Because the changes are based on the In Progress phase, In Progress is the master phase.